filixgator/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Bluetooth/README.md

 ## Theoretical Framework

 ### Architecture
+In order to create a Bluetooth system, the connection between a The piconet is the most basic unit in a Bluetooth system

 ### Protocols
 - #### RFCOMM
 Radio Frequency Communication (RFCOMM) is a set of transport protocols that provides emulation of serial ports `RS-232` over the L2CAP protocol, which establishes a Bluetooth communication.
 It supports up to 60 simultaneous connections between two bluetooth devices.